jscohen/nozama-api-redo/README.md

     store.
 1. Install dependencies with `npm install`.
 1. Set a SECRET_KEY in the environment.
-1. Run the API server with `npm start`.
-If you want your code to be reloaded on change, you should `npm install -g nodemon` and use `nodemon` instead of `npm start`.
+1. Run the API server with `nodemon`.
 1. Once everything is working, make an initial commit.

 For development and testing, set the SECRET_KEY from the root of your